-Research in Infectious Diseases at UVA provides rich interdisciplinary experiences in the molecular biology, immunology, epidemiology, and pathogenesis of infectious diseases as well as vaccine development, therapeutics and diagnostic technologies for infectious agents.
+Research in Infectious Diseases at UVA provides rich interdisciplinary experiences in the molecular biology, immunology, cell biology, and pathogenesis of infectious diseases as well as vaccine development, therapeutics and diagnostic technologies for infectious agents.
 Trainees have opportunities to conduct research with over 30 different mentors from eight different departments

 A basic philosophy of the program is that through interactions of basic scientists and clinicians in research and training, will come the breakthrough science that leads to new interventions to diagnose, treat and prevent infections.